 (you can apply online at http://www.socialsecurity.gov/medicare/apply.html ) and request the coverage.

 You can start this process 3 months prior to your birthday.
-If you plan to remain on your group health plan you might want to delay Part B (check with your group admin at work to see how your plan works with Medicare).
+If you plan to remain on your group health plan you might want to delay Medicare (check with your group admin at work to see how your plan works with Medicare).

 If you are already receiving Social Security benefits you will automatically be signed up for Parts A and B effective the first day of the month you turn 65.

-Not available if you buy Part C (an Advantage plan)
+- Not available if you buy Part C medicare plan.

-You will still have Medicare but you will get your Part A and Part B coverage from your Medicare Advantage Plan, not original Medicare, offered by private companies approved by Medicare
+- You will still have Medicare but you will get your Part A and Part B coverage from your Medicare Plan, not original Medicare, offered by private companies approved by Medicare

-There are different types of Medicare Advantage Plans
+- There are different types of Medicare Plans